DeterminateSystems/riff/README.md

 riff shell
 ```

-You can also directly run commands inside the shell enviroment:
+You can also directly run commands with the shell enviroment applied but without
+entering the shell:

 ```shell
 riff run cargo build